Jeromeschmidt/MS_winter-intensive_2020/README.md

 The alternative way of weighting the positions in the backtests was a variation of a momenntum trading model.
 It would look at price changes for the last 3 days to try to predict if a particular position would increase or decrease.
 It is also clear that even though we were trying to optimize the portfolio for higher returns, the opposite happened.
 While there were positive returns, they were not as large as if the equities were just equally weighted.
 The Sharpe ratio also decreased.

 ## Conclusion
 In conclusion, I believe I did well in terms of finding stocks from 13F forms as compared to Titanvest.
 While Titanvest moniters about 175 different hedge funds, I only looked at 11 of them and while my portfolio's performance wasn't as good, it was greater than the performance of the S&P 500 during that time span.
 I also hoped to implement a more sophisticated method for weighting the stocks in the portfolio in an unequal way but due to time constraints and not much knowledge in the area, I was unable to do this.
-I hope to continue to improve on the methods I employed here to optimize performance and learn in more depth what it takes to build a successful quantitative trading model
+I hope to continue to improve on the methods I employed here to optimize performance and learn in more depth what it takes to build a successful quantitative trading model.

 ## References
 [Quantopian](https://www.quantopian.com/home)